• Skip to primary navigation

 Jump to Recipe Print Recipe

-This Southwest Black Bean Corn Salad recipe is the perfect summer side dish!
-It's made with avocado and a creamy cilantro lime dressing.
+This Southwest Black Bean Corn Salad is perfect for summer!
+It's made with sweet corn, peppers, avocado, and a creamy cilantro lime dressing.

-Southwest black bean corn salad with fresh cilantro and lime wedges in ceramic bowl.
+Black bean corn salad garnished with fresh cilantro in ceramic bowl with spoon.

-Summer days are now upon us here in Minnesota which means there are plenty of get-togethers in store.
-Get-togethers like this usually require guests to bring some sort of side dish, salad, or appetizer.
+Summer days are now upon us here in Minnesota which means that there are lots of potlucks and parties.
+An invite to a summer get-together usually includes a request to bring along some sort of side dish, salad, or appetizer.

 Jump to:

-• Which Vegetables Are Best For Black Bean Corn Salad?
+• Which Vegetables Are Good In Black Bean Corn Salad?

 • How To Make Cilantro Lime Dressing